History, tourist information, and nearby accommodation

 The field by the river was called St Anne's Grove into the 19th century, and we know that in 1733 there was a dyehouse there, possibly adapted from the original medieval chapel.
 This dyehouse/chapel had disappeared by 1820.
 In 1848 the property was purchased by the Wyley family, and in 1941 Colonel Wyley bequeathed it to the people of Coventry.

 It was subsequently used as a school, and sports fields were built on part of the estate, close to London Road.
 In 2009 the Charterhouse Coventry Preservation Trust bought the property from Coventry City College.
 The Trust is restoring the buildings and developing the estate as a heritage park, with displays on the lives of the Carthusian monks, restored monks' cells, and visitor facilities.
 While these plans are developing Charterhouse is open to the public on regular heritage open days.

-What remains today is the 14th century priory and refectory, enclosed within a very well-preserved section of medieval wall.
+What remains today is the 14th-century priory and refectory, enclosed within a very well-preserved section of the medieval wall.
 The priory was enlarged in the 16th century when a house was added to the south gable and in the 19th century when a low verandah was built onto the front facade.